SureDeveloping/cave-blog/README.md

 # ReadME - Project Instruction
 Portfolio Project 4 – User SureDeveloping – Code Institute
 ## Introduction
-"The website is a blog focused on caves.
+The website is a blog focused on caves.
 It's a place where cave enthusiasts can share their experiences by creating posts.
 Users can also comment on each other's posts.
 To get started, users need to set up a user accont.
 The blog is meant to be a space for like-minded individuals to connect, share experiences, and offer tips and advice for future cave visits.<br>
 [Link to the deployed Project](https://cave-blog-5fd1224bbbc5.herokuapp.com/)

 ## Contents